richmondu/libfaceid/README.md

 ### Contribute:

 Have a good idea for improving libfaceid?
 Found a bug?
 Then create a new ticket.
+I'd love to hear what I missed out.
+I would like to learn from you too.
 If you just want to chat, then message me in [twitter](https://twitter.com/richmond_umagat).